 Before we jump into the implementation, let’s understand the core concepts that power Redux:

-, which carries the data.Although React comes with its own state management using useState
+type field, which indicates the action being performed, and optionally a payload, which carries the data.Although React comes with its own state management using useState and useReducer, Redux helps in more complex scenarios by offering:

 Let’s walk through the steps to set up and manage state in a React app using Redux.